mengsarah/how-to-lean/appendix-lean.md

 	3. Lean evaluates `g` with an argument of `6` (result: 7)
 4. Lean evaluates `h` with an argument of `(g 6)` a.k.a.
 7 (result: 14)

 The parentheses are important!
 Lean will interpret `h g 6` (no parentheses) as calling the function `h` with two arguments: the function `g`, and the number 6.
 That's different from how it evaluates `h (g 6)` as calling the function `h` with just the one argument of the result of `g 6`.
+(You would get an error in this case, because `h` was only defined to take in one argument.)

 Here is an example of a function that takes in more than one argument.
 You will be dealing with a lot of these!